-- information about the child's academic, social and emotional development - where relevant, the child's medical history and views of a medical professional - whether they have previously been educated out of their normal age group - whether they may naturally have fallen into a lower age group if it were not for being born prematurely - views of the head teachers
+- parent's views - information about the child's academic, social and emotional development - where relevant, the child's medical history and views of a medical professional - whether they have previously been educated out of their normal age group - whether they may naturally have fallen into a lower age group if it were not for being born prematurely - views of the head teachers - 10.9.
 Admission authorities must also consider requests that are not accompanied by professional evidence.
 In such cases the supporting information might simply be the parent's statement as to why they have made their request.
-A lack of professional evidence, or limited evidence, does not mean that requests will be refused outright.

-- 10.8.
-When informing a parent of a decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision. - 10.9.
+A lack of professional evidence, or limited evidence, does not mean that requests will be refused outright. - 10.10.
+When informing a parent of a decision on the year group the child should be admitted to, the admission authority must set out clearly the reasons for their decision. - 10.11.
 If a request for a school place outside of a normal age group is agreed, the application for the normal age group will be withdrawn before a place is offered.
-Parents must make a new application for a school place during the main admissions round the following year. - Where an admission authority agrees to a parent's request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child will be admitted to a relevant age group (i.e. the age group to which pupils are normally admitted to the school) the local authority and admission authority must process the application as part of the main admissions round, unless the parental request is made too late for this to be possible, and on the basis of their determined admission arrangements only, including the application of oversubscription criteria where applicable. - 10.10.
+Parents must make a new application for a school place during the main admissions round the following year. - 10.12.
+Where an admission authority agrees to a parent's request for their child to be admitted out of their normal age group and, as a consequence of that decision, the child will be admitted to a relevant age group (i.e. the age group to which pupils are normally admitted to the school).
+The local authority and admission authority must process the application as part of the main admissions round, unless the parental request is made too late for this to be possible, and on the basis of their determined admission arrangements only, including the application of oversubscription criteria where applicable. - 10.13.
 As children, whose school start has been delayed (admitted to reception rather than year one at the age of 5) move through the system, they will reach transition points.
 For children who have attended an infant school, this will be when they move up to junior school.
 For other children, this will be when they reach secondary age.
 Parents will need to apply once again for an outside normal year group place alongside an application for a school place and should do so when their child's 'correct' cohort are making applications for a school place.
 This means that for a summer born child who started in reception a year later than is usual, parents would apply for a secondary school place and for an out of year group place when the child is in year 5 rather than year 6.

-Admission authorities must consider these requests in the same way as the original request but must also take into account the fact the child has been educated in a different year group up until this point.

-10.11.
-If the request is refused, the parent must decide whether to accept the offer of a place for the normal age group (with the option of deferring entry to later in the school year or part time attendance initially for first time admissions), or to refuse it and make an in-year application for admission to year one for September following the child's fifth birthday.

-10.12.
-Parents who are refused a place at a school for which they have applied have the right of appeal to an independent admission appeal panel.
+- 10.14.
+Admission authorities must consider these requests in the same way as the original request but must also take into account the fact the child has been educated in a different year group up until this point. - 10.15.
+If the request is refused, the parent must decide whether to accept the offer of a place for the normal age group (with the option of deferring entry to later in the school year or part time attendance initially for first time admissions), or to refuse it and make an in-year application for admission to year one for September following the child's fifth birthday. - 10.16.
+Parents have a statutory right to appeal against the refusal of a place at a school for which they have applied.
 Please see section 6 for details.
+This right does not apply if they are offered a place at the school, but it is not in their preferred age group.